 - 1. Ensuring that we discharge our responsibilities as a Governing Body in respect of adhering to the reporting restrictions imposed by the Education Act 2002 where teachers are under investigation. - 2.
-As a Governing Body we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted in paragraph 390 of Keeping Children Safe in Education 2023 and section 141F of the Education Act 2002. - 3.
+As a Governing Body we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted in paragraph 397 of Keeping Children Safe in Education 2024 and section 141F of the Education Act 2002. - 3.
 Recognising that neither the Governing Body, nor individual Governors, have a role in pursuing or managing the processes associated with individual cases of child protection. - 4.
 Recognising that neither the Governing Body, nor individual Governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff. - 5.
-Making sure all staff are familiar with the contents of Part 1 or Annex A of Keeping Children Safe in Education 2023 and that all staff have been trained appropriately, frequently and in line with statutory guidance.

-- 6. By making sure any staff training includes how local services work together to safeguard children and how our school safeguarding leads and deputies work with the safeguarding partnership and other agencies as outlined in Working Together to Safeguard Children to keep children safe. - 7.
+Making sure all staff are familiar with the contents of Part 1 or Annex A of Keeping Children Safe in Education 2024 and that all staff have been trained appropriately, frequently and in line with statutory guidance. - 6.
+By making sure any staff training includes how local services work together to safeguard children and how our school safeguarding leads and deputies work with the safeguarding partnership and other agencies as outlined in Working Together to Safeguard Children8 to keep children safe. - 7.
 Ensuring that the school is contributing to inter-agency working, which includes engaging with our local Early Help hub in a coordinated manner to provide support to our children as soon as needs are identified. - 8.
 Appointing a Designated Teacher for Children Looked After, recognising and reflecting in school procedures and this policy that children looked after are particularly vulnerable. - 9.
-When considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we recognise governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
+When considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we recognise governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
 As part of this process, governing bodies and proprietors should ensure their school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
 They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
-Governing bodies and proprietors should consider the age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks. - 10.
-For e-learning, making sure that appropriate filters and appropriate monitoring systems are in place to safeguard against potentially harmful and inappropriate online material. - 11.
-By working with parents and carers in making sure that appropriate filters and appropriate monitoring systems are in place whilst the children are accessing the internet at home, to safeguard against potentially harmful and inappropriate online material. - 6.12 Our school recognises the statutory status of Relationship Education, Relationship and Sex Education and Health Education from September 2020. - 1.
-As governors we welcome this along with the opportunity to teach our children about safeguarding including online, through teaching and learning opportunities and as part of providing a universal broad and balanced curriculum. - 2.
-As a Governing Body we recognise the advice at pages 33 / 34 of KCSiE 2023 regarding the opportunities to teach safeguarding and in particular: - a.
-Governing bodies and proprietors should ensure that children are taught about how to keep themselves and others safe, including online.
-It should be recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - b.
-In schools, relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils).
-In teaching these subjects
+Governing bodies and proprietors should consider the age range of their children, the number of https://assets.publishing.service.gov.uk/media/65cb4349a7ded0000c79e4e1/Working together to safeguard children_2023- statutory_guidance.pdf

-&lt;sup>9 Working Together to Safeguard Children 2018 - foundoHERE
+8 Working Together to Safeguard Children 2023 -